 - When he cries at a dancing 3 legged dog on America’s Got Talent, get off the couch immediately and head to your nearest women’s shelter!

-As I tried to piece together the remnants of what was left of my mind, body and soul, the whole situation unfortunately took a turn for the worse when shit started hitting the preverbal fan like a grotesque murder scene out of a Quinton Tarantino movie.
-Having a gut feeling verses knowing the cold hard facts, unfortunately doesn’t change the outcome of your emotional state, but it does make you feel less like a crazy person.
+As I tried to piece together the remnants of what was left of my mind, body, and soul, the whole situation, unfortunately, took a turn for the worse when shit started hitting the preverbal fan like a grotesque murder scene out of a Quinton Tarantino movie.
+Having a gut feeling versus knowing the cold hard facts, unfortunately, doesn’t change the outcome of your emotional state, but it does make you feel less like a crazy person.

 Signing off from Naples, Florida ✈️👍🏼